Attendance

 Absences

-A parent/guardian must email (attendance@westlakeacademy.org) the WA attendance office any day (or duration) that their student will not be in school.
+A parent/guardian must email (attendance@westlakeacademy.org) the WA front office any day (or duration of days) that their student will not be in school.
 This requirement is in addition to any communication a student may share with their teachers.
-If the absence is due to a medical appointment, religious observance, court appearance or day-of driver’s permit/license, please provide the written excuse/documentation to the attendance office.
+If the absence is due to a medical appointment, religious observance, court appearance or day-of driver’s permit/license, please provide the written excuse/documentation to the front office.

 Arrivals